getodk/docs/src/central-troubleshooting.rst

 Reading container logs
 ----------------------

-If Central is behaving in an expected way, it is often helpful to read the Docker container logs with the `docker logs <https://docs.docker.com/engine/reference/commandline/logs/>`_ command for hints as to what has gone wrong.
+If Central is behaving in an unexpected way, it is often helpful to read the Docker container logs with the `docker logs <https://docs.docker.com/engine/reference/commandline/logs/>`_ command for hints as to what has gone wrong.

 The containers that are most likely to be helpful for troubleshooting are the `service` container and the `nginx` container.
 Use the `--tail` and `--since` options to help filter the logs.
 For example: